-Older wind turbines can make a lot of noise as they spin, but new ones do not.
+Older wind turbines can make a lot of noise as they spin, but new ones do not make as much noise.

 One wind turbine doesn't make much electricity.
 Most wind farms have many wind turbines.
 Wind farms can take up a lot of land.
 Most of the land they are on can still be farmed or used to graze animals.
 Wind turbines can also be placed in the ocean without disrupting fishing.